“But I have this against you: You have abandoned your first love.”

-They want parts of Law and parts of grace but God won’t allow it.
-We must decide one or the other because Law plus grace is still Law (see Romans 7:4-5, 11:6, Galatians 5:18, Hebrews 7:19).
+They are not.
+They want parts of Law and parts of grace, but God won’t allow it.
+We must decide–one or the other–because Law plus grace is still Law (see Romans 7:4-5, 11:6, Galatians 5:18, Hebrews 7:19).

 To be clear, yes, fellowship with other believers is important, but it’s better to stay home than to repeatedly hear mixed-Covenant messages.
 Law-based sermons and treatments, such as:

 This catastrophe, located in so many churches, is rampant and not the gospel.
 Yet millions will hear this trash because, “Don’t you dare forsake the assembly of one another!”–a person yells, taking Hebrews 10:25 way out of context, which had nothing to do with church attendance (read the whole chapter).
 It’s as if stepping inside a building to hear this dung is supposed to make us more sanctified and acceptable to God?
 It does not.